 It was the early 1990’s and I was happily working away minding my own business at a job that I really enjoyed.
 I didn’t think much about leadership and didn’t have to, since no one reported to me and I had an excellent professional and personal relationship with my boss.
 Part of my enjoyment of my work environment was that the organization had around 200 people, so it was big enough to feel like you were part of something substantial, yet small enough that you could feel as if you knew most everyone and were connected to them.

 And oh, the people!
 There were a number of employees who had worked there for nearly 2 decades (a remarkable thing even then, but almost unheard of now).
 These folks were loyal, hard-working, and for the most part, treated each other well.
 It very much felt like a form of extended family.
-In retrospect, I realize that one of the primary drivers of came directly from the top.
+In retrospect, I realize that one of the primary drivers of this culture was the firm's leadership, and most prominently from our president.
 The company president made a point to know everyone’s name, their spouse or partner’s name, and typically something about their interests or hobbies.
 He was held in high regard and I had the sense that people genuinely liked and respected him.

 Then, what I came to call The Troubles began.
 We were acquired by a major national firm, and we went from our nice tidy collection of 200 souls to being part of an organization of around 100,000, spread across the country.
 There is no doubt, of course, that a culture change was inevitable, if for no other reason than the shift in sheer size and scope.
 And not surprisingly, one of the immediate changes was that our President--the one who knew you and your spouse and treated you well--he was out, replaced by an outsider acting as a regional manager.